cs3157-borowski/recitations/recitation_2/makefile.md

 	gcc -c -o myprogram.o myprogram.c
 ```

-Note: The space preceding your recipe needs to be a tab, not spaces.
+Note: The space preceding your recipe needs to be a tab, not four spaces.

 Note: We include header files in our dependencies in the `Makefile`, but they do not need to be included in the recipe